dgoto2/EcogeneticFish/README.md

-# Ecogenetic-fish
+# EcogeneticFish
 An individual-based model for fish eco-evolutionary behaviors

 ## Description
-Ecogenetic-fish is an indvidual-based model designed to simulate fish adaptive life history traits in a dynamic environment via individual-based processes including growth, feeding, metabolism, mortality, and recruitment using evolutionary algorithm.
+EcogeneticFish is an indvidual-based model designed to simulate fish adaptive life history traits in a dynamic environment via individual-based processes including growth, feeding, metabolism, mortality, and recruitment using evolutionary algorithm.